hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Sometimes, the cost of your time might outweigh and potential cost savings.
 Other times, it might be more advantageous to get a larger database.
 On some occasions, your best option is to start tweaking SQL queries.
 And that is the fun part.

+### Our toy dataset
+Throughout this article, we will be using a toy dataset with data for a fictitious website.
+We have tables of users, posts, comments, and visits.
+The data is pseudo-randomly generated (see linked repository), and serves only for to show how to tweak queries.
+If you look into the data, you might discover some nonsensical patterns.
+We could avoid many of those by using a more nuanced data generation process with more constraints, but it is not necessary for our use case.

 ### Horses for courses (OLAP vs. OLTP)
 Are you working with the right type of database?
 Even though, you can just copy-paste most of your Postgres queries and run them in Snowflake, these databases are useful for entirely different purposes.